Samw662/Samw662/README.md

 #AlwaysKeepLearning
 #KeepWeary

+*Android bricker && Essential Kernel hacker*

 Sometimes life ain't the way it seems to be.
 I always loved how plenty stuff works in Android and that's why I'm interesed on it years ago.
 Anyway everyday we pass through is a new lesson we'll consider in the soon future, I'm not that good at all but I try to be extra paranoid with anything I do if it's related with modifying stuff.

 ### Connect with me: